DamienIrving/damienirving.github.io/story.md

 While all my friends were off finding jobs in hospitals and sports medicine clinics, I inexplicably enrolled in a Bachelor of Science.
-You see, during the final year of my physio studies, my girlfriend's father – who also happened to be an oceanographer – suggested that I read Tim Flannery's best-seller, *The Weather Makers*.
+You see, during the final year of my physio studies, my roommate's father – who also happened to be an oceanographer – suggested that I read Tim Flannery's best-seller, *The Weather Makers*.
 Ever since reading that book,
 I've been fascinated by the workings of the climate system.